TwilightCoders/card-games/README.md

 ## Future me!

 As of Jan 2, 2020, You need Java to mock the amplify services.
-In an ubuntu, or WSL environment using Ubuntu, follow these commands to install Java in that env:
+In an Ubuntu environment (or WSL environment using Ubuntu) follow these commands to install Java in that env:

 (May have to update apt's first)
 ```bash